 Note: Profiles are used as the revenue model for the scenario; therefore, a warning message will appear if Profiles overlap or there is a gap where there is no associated profile.
 One or many Profiles can be created to cover the span of the analysis.

-- 4. In the new row, if you want the profile to repeat annually, then select the Repeat Annually check box.
+- 4. In the new row, if you want the profile to repeat annually, then select the Repeat Annually check box. - 5.
+Select .
+The profile is created.

 Create a Secondary Element